Who We Are:

 Atoosa Vakili is an attorney, practicing immigration law in Irvine, CA. She was admitted to the Bar of California and the 9th Federal Circuit Courts in 1989.
 Atoosa started her career at the San Diego civil litigation firm of Backes, Friesen and Wolf.
 In 1994, she founded the law office of Atoosa Vakili, practicing in the areas of immigration, bankruptcy, business and real estate law.
 Atoosa is an active member of the American Immigration Lawyers Association and the California Bar Association.
 She has been the chair of The Iranian American Bar Association (IABA) Foundation for years 2014-2016 and acted Pro Bono/Community Outreach Chair for IABA-OC chapter in 2015.
-She is member of the executive board and Director of Youth Ambassadors of Hope, the youth group of Children’s Hope International. .
+She is a member of our executive board of directors as well as previous Director of Youth Ambassadors of Hope (Child International's Youth Group).
 Atoosa is also a member of the Iranian American Foundation and of the Public Affairs Alliance of Iranian Americans.

 Paymon Rokni is an Experienced, innovative and strategic leader in software engineering, IT and business technology, Paymon Rokni offers expertise as an innovative and strategic leader in start-up, high growth and Fortune 100 companies.
 His expertise comprises: software engineering & development, business technology, web platforms, digital marketing,IT strategic planning.
 Rokni’s startup enterprise Envertex offers technology solutions to small- and medium-sized businesses, at an affordable price point specializing

 in SaaS and business technology solutions via cutting-edge technology that will lead to unprecedented growth.